Claire Miller is a student who battles with depression. She hopes to help end the stigma of mental illness by sharing her own experiences.

 Rats Are Playful

-Rats are intelligent, energetic, and mischievous, and can, therefore, be extremely entertaining!
+Rats are intelligent, energetic, and mischievous, and they can be extremely entertaining!
 They love to play and enjoy to chase and wrestle with one another.
 It can be so fun to watch, and once they begin to trust you, you can even start to join in with your hands!
 I cannot recall how many times I have laughed as they bounced around one another and ended up in the most hilarious positions.

 Even when I have been at my lowest, they have never failed to make me smile.
 Whether it be by acting silly, or just by offering me some small kisses, they always cheer me up.